oh-lang/oh/wishlist.md

      * pros:
           * doesn't overload [] with quite so many things
      * cons:
-          * {} doesn't quite feel right since it should create a hidden block
+          * {} doesn't quite feel right since it should create a hidden scope
           * ${} feels like it should be a function but it's a lambda type
           * `child_class_: parent_class_ {...}` makes `...` look like a specification on parent
                * we'll need a new syntax here, maybe `extend_{parent_class_}`